steveya/steveya.github.io/_posts/2024-06-12-malaria-detection-1.md

 These preprocessing steps together can potentially enhance the features that distinguish parasitized from uninfected cells and reduce image noise.

 ## Next Step
-In the [next part](https://steveya.github.io/posts/malaria-detection-2/) of this series, we will dive into building and training our deep-learning models for Malaria detection.
+In the [next post]({% post_url 2024-06-13-malaria-detection-2 %}) of this series, we will dive into building and training our deep-learning models for Malaria detection.
 Stay tuned!